V. N. Janaki

-Vaikom Narayani Janaki (30 November 1923 – 19 May 1996), also known as Janaki Ramachandran, was an Indian actress, politician, and philanthropist who served as the chief minister of Tamil Nadu in 1988 for 23 days after the death of her husband, the former chief minister of Tamil Nadu M. G. Ramachandran (M.G.R.).
-She was the first woman to become the chief minister in Tamil Nadu.
-She was also the first actress to become the chief minister in the history of the Republic of India.
+Vaikom Narayani Janaki (30 November 1923 – 19 May 1996), also known as Janaki Ramachandran, was an Indian actress and politician, who served as the chief minister of Tamil Nadu in 1988.
+She was elected as the chief minister after the death of her husband M. G. Ramachandran, who was the leader of the All India Anna Dravida Munnetra Kazhagam, and served in the post for 24 days.
+She was the first woman to become the chief minister of the state.

-Background
+Early and personal life

-Janaki was born in the town of Vaikom in Kottayam district of Travancore.
-Her mother, Narayani Amma was a Malayali Nair from Travancore Kingdom.
-Her father, Rajagopal Iyer, was a Tamil Brahmin born and brought up in Palakkad, Kerala, brother of the musician and composer Papanasam Sivan.
+Vaikom Narayani Janaki was born in Vaikom in Travancore State on 30 November 1923.
+Her father, Rajagopal Iyer, was a Tamil Brahmin from Palakkad, and was the elder brother of the musician and composer Papanasam Sivan.
+Her mother was Narayani Amma.